Robin Kamber

-Robin Kamber (born 15 February 1995) is a Swiss professional footballer who plays as a midfielder for Polish Ekstraklasa club Górnik Zabrze.
+Robin Kamber (born 15 February 1995) is a Swiss professional footballer who plays as a midfielder for 1.
+Liga Classic club YF Juventus.

 Club career

 Kamber spent his youth career at Basel and for a short time at Red Bull Salzburg.
 Kamber was a part of Basel's 2013–14 UEFA Youth League campaign, where he scored against Chelsea in a home match.
 In February 2015, he moved from Basel U21s to Servette and there, on 4 March 2015, he made his debut for the first team in the away game against Lausanne-Sport.
 He came on in the 64th minute for Alexandre Pasche.
 He scored his first goal for Servette in the 1–0 away win over Biel-Bienne, when he scored the winning goal shortly before the final whistle.
 At the end of the season, he came to a total of 14 appearances and three goals.

 After his loan at Servette ended on 30 June 2015, Kamber joined Vaduz, signing a contract for three years until 30 June 2018.
 He made his debut on matchday 4 against FC Sion, where he came on as a substitute for Markus Neumayr.
 On 4 May 2016, he and his team won the Liechtenstein Football Cup, following a 11–0 final victory against Schaan.
 For the 2016–17 season, Kamber moved on loan to Winterthur in the Challenge League.

 On 11 January 2022, Kamber signed with Lausanne-Ouchy.

 On 16 August 2022, Kamber moved to Poland to join Ekstraklasa side Górnik Zabrze on a two-year contract with an extension option.
+He left the club by mutual consent on 25 March 2023.

+On 1 July 2023, Kamber signed with Schaffhausen on a free transfer.